-If a member dies after leaving City Service and prior to their Payability Date, and at a time and in a manner which did not result in payment of an Ordinary Death Benefit to the member's beneficiary/beneficiaries, a lump-sum Death Benefit will be paid to the beneficiary/beneficiaries the member last designated if the member has 10 or more years of Credited Service.
+If a Tier 3 member dies after leaving City Service and prior to their Payability Date on or after January 1, 1997, and at a time and in a manner which did not result in payment of an Ordinary Death Benefit to the member's beneficiary/beneficiaries, a lump-sum Death Benefit will be paid to the beneficiary/beneficiaries the member last designated if the member has 10 or more years of Credited Service.

-The Death Benefit amount is based on 50% of the Death Benefit that would have been payable if the member had died on their last day in Active Service, plus the return of the contributions in the member's MCAF plus interest.
+The Death Benefit amount is based on 50% of the Death Benefit that would have been payable if the member had died on their last day in Active Service, plus the return of the Basic Member Contributions (BMCs) in the member's Member Contribution Accumulation Fund (MCAF) plus interest.
+If the member was a Participant of the CO-20, CC-20 or CF-20 Plan with less than 15 years of service or died on or after October 19, 2004, they will also receive a return of their Additional Member Contributions (AMCS) in their Retirement Reserve Fund (RRF), plus interest.

-If the member did not render 10 or more years of Credited Service, only the return of the contributions in the member's MCAF plus interest will be payable to the member's Estate.
+If the member did not render 10 or more years of Credited Service, only the return of the contributions in the member's MCAF and RRF, plus interest, will be payable to the member's Estate.

-SR: RSSL §606-a
+SR: RSSL §508-a